MA Gaelic Literature

 ‘No one else offers a programme like this online.
 UCC offering this programme has allowed me finally to pursue a decade-old dream and to make that dream a reality . . .
 It is a fantastic course, of which I am proud to be a part’ – Falicia (Florida, USA)

-Read a description of the course modules here: MA Gaelic Literature Course Modules 2018-2019 [PDF]
+Read a description of the course modules here: 2019-2020 MA Gaelic Literature Taught Modules and Timetable [PDF]

 This online M.A. forms an exciting part of our long-term commitment to distance learning.
 It will enable interested students of all ages to take an MA in the central element of Ireland's heritage without ever leaving their homes.